-- In Uruguay, the Company's wholly owned subsidiary, Loryser, continues to focus its activities on the implementation of the Creditors Agreement and the sale of its Uruguayan assets.
-Loryser is also continuing with the reclamation and remediation of the tailings dam which is nearing completion. - During the course of the year, Loryser agreed and paid for the settlements with all of its former employees, with the proceeds received from the sale of certain of its assets. - Progress is being made on the sale of Loryser's other assets including plant and equipment.
-The proceeds from all of these sales will be used to pay liabilities in Uruguay in connection with the aforementioned Creditors Agreement.
+- In Uruguay, the Company's wholly owned subsidiary, Loryser, continued to focus its activities on the implementation of the Creditors Agreement. - In the previous accounting year, Loryser agreed and paid for the settlements with all of its former employees, with the proceeds received from the sale of certain of its assets.
+This year it has finalised the reclamation and remediation works on the tailings dam and has started a one-year post-closure control phase which is progressing well. - During the quarter ended February 28, 2023 Loryser also succeeded in selling all of its remaining assets in accordance with the Creditors Agreement. - Loryser is well advanced in distributing the proceeds to Loryser's trade creditors in accordance with the Creditors' Agreement, via a court approved paying agent.